umbraco/UmbracoDocs/15/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 So at this point we can work on our package locally, build a new version within seconds by running the pack command and then deploy it to Our using the push command.

-Not easy enough for you?
+Not enough?
 Let's try automating this entire thing with GitHub Actions then.

 ## Deploy your package using GitHub Actions